All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

 FormBlends offers two primary GLP-1 options: compounded semaglutide starting at $297 per month and compounded tirzepatide beginning at $399 monthly.
 These prices include the medication, physician consultations, and ongoing monitoring.
-The compounded formulations contain the same active ingredients as brand-name versions but are prepared in specialized pharmacies following strict quality standards.
+The compounded formulations contain the specified active pharmaceutical ingredients.
+Compounded medications are not FDA-approved as finished products but are prepared in specialized pharmacies following strict quality standards.

 Shipping typically takes 2-3 business days via temperature-controlled packaging to maintain medication stability.
 Patients receive pre-loaded syringes or vials with detailed injection instructions and access to educational resources about proper administration techniques.
 The platform provides 24/7 support for medication questions or side effect management.